 Some founders call it the “champagne problem”.
 It is still a very hard problem.

 One of the first things to tackle is the structure.
-Not HR related structure, but the structure of collaboration nodes.
+Not HR-related structure, but the structure of collaboration nodes.
 Consider when it makes sense to introduce a product operations manager to “PM the PM experience.”

 How to organize your product teams